albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 managing firmware file downloads, which are typically large files, even over flaky networks, caching the downloaded files for re-use across multiple child devices etc.

-But, an additional piece of software must be developed by the child device owner as well, to coordinate firmware management operations on it with the `c8y-firmware-plugin` running on thin-edge.
+In order to install the firmware itself on the child device, an additional piece of software must be developed by the child device owner as well, to coordinate firmware installation on the device with the `c8y-firmware-plugin` running on thin-edge.
 This software is referred to as `child-device-connector` in the rest of this document.

 The responsibilities of the child device connector are: